Stefano Lilipaly: International career

 In March 2023, Lilipaly was called up again to the national team for two friendly matches against Burundi, replacing Egy Maulana who was injured.

+On 18 May 2025, Lilipaly was called up by Patrick Kluivert to the national team for the matches against China and Japan in the third round of World Cup qualifiers.

 Personal life

 Born in the Netherlands, Lilipaly represented his country of birth at youth level.
 Lilipaly made his debut for the Indonesia national team in 2013.
 His father is Indonesian of Moluccan descent, while his mother is Dutch.
+The son of Lilipaly plays for AFC Ajax youth academy.